Alcohol and Asthma

 Some people with asthma are sensitive to sulfites—about 10% of people with asthma may experience asthma symptoms related to ingesting sulfites.1,2 Sulfites are a product often used as a food additive to prevent discoloration of foods, or to keep medications stable.3 Some wines can be high in sulfites.
 However, sulfite-free varieties are available; you might just have to do a bit of hunting.

 Sulfites might also be present in the mixers involved in certain cocktails.
 You might opt to stray away from alcoholic beverages and just have a mocktail instead—a bonus for your friends who now have a designated driver!—but, it’s best to request the ingredient list for mocktails, too.
 These may still, even sans alcohol, contain sulfites, just like food does.2 Some people also feel that carbonated beverages may make their asthma worse.
 So, depending on your choice of drinks, this may be worth considering, too.

 Another component of some alcoholic beverages that might trigger your asthma is histamine.1 A familiar word for anyone with allergies, histamines are a substance our bodies produce when an allergic reaction occurs.
 Histamines cause the symptoms of an allergic reaction: itching of the eyes, nose, and skin, watery eyes, runny nose, sneezing, rashes, wheezing, coughing, or shortness of breath—you got it, asthma symptoms—and gastrointestinal trouble like diarrhea and abdominal cramping.4

 And, not to be the bearer of bad news or anything (sorry), but remember—just like everything, your triggers may change over time.1 You know, just to keep things interesting.

-How likely is it that alcohol is causing my asthma to get worse?
+How likely is it that alcohol is causing an increase in asthma symptoms?